dhonus/jellyfin-tui/README.md

 - **lyrics**: jellyfin-tui will show lyrics if they are available in jellyfin.
 To use autoscroll they need to contain timestamps.
 I recommend using [LRCGET](https://github.com/tranxuanthang/lrcget) by tranxuanthang.
 If you value their work, consider donating to keep this amazing free service running.

 ### Supported terminals
 Not all terminals have the features needed to cover every aspect of jellyfin-tui.
-While rare, some terminals lack sixel (or equivalent), such as  image support or have certain key event limitations.
+While rare, some terminals lack sixel (or equivalent) support or have certain key event limitations.
 The following are tested and work well:
 - kitty (recommended)
 - iTerm2 (recommended)
 - ghostty